Its-Haze/Advent-Of-Code/README.md

 Thanks to Eric Wastl, who created Advent of Code.
 Thanks to everyone who creates and shares their solutions and explanations.

-Feel free to customize the README to fit your preferences and add more details as your project evolves.